intel-analytics/ipex-llm/docs/docs/DeveloperGuide/typehint.md

 3. Apply type annotaions manually (recommended) or use `monkeytype apply some.module`.

-4. **Check again if annotations consistent with comments or documents.(IMPORTANT)**
+4. **Manually** check again if annotations **are** consistent

 ## Notes
 1. `monkeytype apply` may not work for some cases.

 For example, `friesian.feature.table` invokes two kinds of DataFrame in this module:` pyspark.sql.dataframe.DataFrame `and `pandas.core.frame.DataFrame`.
-To avoid ambiguity of type `DataFrame`, we rename `pyspark.sql.dataframe.DataFrame t` o SparkDataFrame like:
+To avoid ambiguity of type `DataFrame`, we rename `pyspark.sql.dataframe.DataFrame` o SparkDataFrame like:
 ```
 from pyspark.sql.dataframe import DataFrame as SparkDataFrame
 ```